-Wilfrid Hodges, Logic, Penguin Books Ltd, 2001, 2nd ed.
+Hodges, W. (2001).
+Logic, London: Penguin Books Ltd, 2nd Ed.

-The intended subject specific learning outcomes and, as appropriate, their relationship to
+The intended subject specific learning outcomes.

 3 Through their study of these theories, engage critically with, and enhance their understanding of, some of the issues in this area concerning logic;